AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 respectively.
 If those options are not set by the user, CMake will use the system default compilers.

-The options ``CMAKE_Fortran_FLAGS`` and ``CMAKE_CXX_FLAGS`` allow the user to set thier own compilation flags for Fortran and C++ source files respectively.
+The options ``CMAKE_Fortran_FLAGS`` and ``CMAKE_CXX_FLAGS`` allow the user to set their own compilation flags for Fortran and C++ source files respectively.
 If ``CMAKE_Fortran_FLAGS``/ ``CMAKE_CXX_FLAGS`` are not set by the user, they will be initialized with the value of the environmental variables ``FFLAGS``/ ``CXXFLAGS``.
 If neither ``FFLAGS``/ ``CXXFLAGS`` nor ``CMAKE_Fortran_FLAGS``/ ``CMAKE_CXX_FLAGS``